MaitreChen/LicenseLocation/README.md

 ## Result

-when you run "locate.py", you will see windos as follow:
+When you run "locate.py", you will see windos as follow:

 ![image-20220103175207359](https://user-images.githubusercontent.com/76271045/147918727-ca84591e-eb9b-4801-b356-cc557e485aa0.png)